BasileNgy/BasileNgy/README.md

-- 👋 Hi, I’m @BasileNgy, I'm looking for an 6 months internship as video game developer
+- 👋 Hi, I’m @BasileNgy, I'm looking for my first job as video game developer

 <!---
 BasileNgy/BasileNgy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.